HaydenBelanger/assemblylinemachines/docs/recipes/grinding.md

     For the *Simple Grinder*, 1 is equal to a minimum of 2 seconds of processing time, depending on the regularity of a Crank/Gearbox use.
 For example, `grinds: 8` would last for 16 seconds, as long as the block is supplied with Crank power at least once a second.
     For the *Electric Grinder*, 1 is equal to 2.875 seconds of processing time.
 For example, `stirs: 8` would last for 23 seconds of processing.
 Every Speed Upgrade in the machine will cut the processing time in half.

-!!! tip inline end
-    The Electric Grinder does not have a blade slot, so it will always pass the check for correct blade regardless of the recipe.

 - `bladetype`: String, required
 *The blade required to allow processing of the recipe.
 This, and all blades in tiers above this blade, will work.
 Options include `TITANIUM`, `PUREGOLD`, and `STEEL`, in ascending tier-order.*

+!!! tip
+    The Electric Grinder does not have a blade slot, so it will always pass the check for correct blade regardless of the recipe.

 - `machine_required`: Boolean, *optional*
 *If this is set to true, the recipe will not work in the Manual Grinder, and will only work in the Simple or Electric Grinder.*
+- `chanceToDouble`: Decimal between 0 and 1, **1.18-1.3.3+ only,** *optional*
+*If set, this will be the percentage likelihood that the output is doubled when the operation is completed.
+If unset, the chance is 0%.*

 ## Example